SarahHenze/QPuB/README.md

 [Windows](https://www.wikihow.com/Open-Terminal-in-Windows)).

 **4.** Navigate to the directory from where you want to run the QPuB, For example if the name of the directory is "ABC" then
+       the command takes the following generic form:
 ```sh
    $ cd <path to the ABC folder>
 ```
 For more details on how to navigate to a particular directory using the **cd** command, see [here](https://en.wikipedia.org/wiki/Cd_(command)).

-**5.** Once you are in your working directory (the directory from where you wish to run QPuB), say "ABC", you can run QPuB using the flags as below
+**5.** Once you are in your working directory (the directory from where you wish to run QPuB), say "ABC", the command to run the QPuB has the following generic form

 ```sh
   $ Rscript <path to runQPuB.r relative to the folder ABC> -infol <path to input_folder> -outfol <output_folder> -titr <titration_file>
 ```
+**NOTE** The commands described above are providing a generic structure and must not be copy-pasted directly in the terminal.

-where the fields enclosed within **<>** including the symbol **<>** MUST be replaced by appropriate folder and file names along with their relative paths (if required) as explained in the **Examples** below.
+For execution, the fields enclosed within **<>** including the symbol **<>** MUST be replaced by appropriate folder and file names along with their relative paths (if required) as explained in the **Examples** below.
 For output folder you should not provide the path, but only the name of the folder.
 The same applies for the titration data file.
 Note that For now, ./ and ../ notation does not work.
 Please use the full path.
 Also avoid leading and trailing slashes.

 The table below provides the meaning of the flags used in the above shell command.